-The land was for the most part barren of trees and larger vegetation and the temperatures in the summer would range above 100 degrees Fahrenheit and winters would drop below freezing.
-Drought, storms and tornadoes were other obstacles thrown at them by Mother Nature and to top it all, there were times when swarms of grasshoppers would wipe out entire crops in just one day.
-Snow wasn’t a delight and a time of joy as it is now and it could cover your house and trap your there until the thaw in the spring.
+The land was for the most part barren of trees and larger vegetation.
+The temperatures in the summer would range above 100 degrees Fahrenheit and winters would drop below freezing.
+Drought, storms and tornadoes were other obstacles thrown at them by Mother Nature.
+To top it all, there were times when swarms of grasshoppers would wipe out entire crops in just one day.
+Snow wasn’t a delight and a time of joy as it is now and it could cover your sod house and trap your there until the thaw in the spring.

 With medicine and medical or veterinary care being miles away, they had to take care of their livestock and family members as good as they could.
-Getting ill during that time was a real survival challenge and more than half of those who set out to live there didn’t make it past the five years.
+Getting ill during that time was a real survival challenge.
+More than half of those who set out to live there didn’t make it past the five years.

-Even with all these challenges, life on the prairie wasn’t all a series of misfortunes and life was rewarding enough for those who fought and worked hard.
+Even with all these challenges, life on the prairie wasn’t all a series of misfortunes.
+Life was rewarding enough for those who fought and worked hard.
 The land held abundant game and it was a paradise for those who knew how to hunt.
 The soil was rich and perfect for farming, once you manage to turn the ground over.
-It was all about having the right survival skills and the determination to make it, and those who managed to ride out the five years ended up thriving in a new environment.
+It was all about having the right survival skills and the determination to make it.
+Those who managed to ride out the five years ended up thriving in a new environment.

 Building a Sod House